Pinterest for Business Tips

 Let’s assume at this point that you’ve set-up your blog, it is mobile friendly with all the bells and whistles and it looks absolutely beautiful.
-Plus you have a plan on how to monetize it.
 Maybe you want to sell products and services.
 Great.
 So you might be thinking…. yay!
 I’m done!
 People are going to find me and I am set.

 Umm, not quite.
 This is not the ideal Pinterest for Business approach we want.